braidn/Knowledge-Repo/Elixir.md

   * Not all keys have to be of the same type.
   * Maps are different than key word lists because they are more efficient as they grow.
   * Square bracket notation is used to access values and dot notation if keys are atoms.

+## Functions

+* Elixir is very much a functional language.
+This leads functions to be first class citizens.
+* A function has a params list and a body separated with a `->`
+  * ex: `fn (a, b) -> a + b end`
+* Named functions are innovated using dot notation where anonymous functions are not.
+* Parenthesis wrapping params is required during a call but not on declaration.
+* Just like regular assignment, Elixir pattern matches params to function calls
+  * Because of this Elixir allows one function to execute multiple bodies much like a case statement.
+* Underscores can be used as params but do to pattern matching this acts more like a splat, collecting any val.
+*